raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 **Cardano** is a cryptocurrency and open source project that is seeking to improve the world through technological progress.
 Cardano was created as a result of scientific research, engineering thought leadership, and input from many expert stakeholders and leading academics around the globe.
 The team behind Cardano aims to create a platform for global financial services that can be trusted that exists outside of our current centralised financial system.

-Cardano has three core principles: academic rigor, robust engineering, and an inclusive community.
+Cardano has three core principles: academic rigour, robust engineering, and an inclusive community.
 This blog post will discuss what makes Cardono different than other cryptocurrencies on the market today.

 > "A platform built for a sustainable future, to help people work better together, trust one another, and build global solutions to global problems."
 Via [Cardano.org](https://cardano.org/)